 If you are experiencing ejaculation times during intercourse of approximately 3 minutes or less and they are occuring recently and it has not happened in the past, you may be experiecing "acquired premature ejaculation" and it is especially important that you see a physician.
 This condition known as "acquired premature ejaculation" may be caused by underlying physical problems such as hyperthyroidism, erectile difficulties and urological problems such as prostatitis.
 Visit our physician locator to find a phsyician near you that is an expert in sexual medicine.
 If there is not one near you, most urologists will be able to help you or see your primary care physician.

-If you have experienced premature ejaculation all you life, and you are experiencing ejaculation times of approximately one minute or less (some clinicians use two minutes or less), you may be experiecing "lifelong premature ejaculation".
-You should consult a urologist in order receive a formal diagnosis. it is likely that this physician will recommend a topical medication because they are effective, easy-to-use and have a low side effect profile.
+If you have experienced premature ejaculation all your life, and you are experiencing ejaculation times of approximately one minute or less (some clinicians use two minutes or less), you may be experiecing "lifelong premature ejaculation".
+You should consult a urologist in order receive a formal diagnosis.
+It is likely that this physician will recommend a topical medication because they are effective, easy-to-use and have a low side effect profile.
 Some urolgists in the U.S. will recommend a daily dose anti-depressant / SSRI for this condition.
 Although effective, these oral drugs have significant side effects and their use for PE is diminishing.

 Some men experience premature ejaculation occasionally.
 This is normal and may occur for a variety of reasons including enhanced sexual excitement or the length of time since your previously had sex.
 It may also just be a normal variation in your ejaculation time.

 Some men with normal ejaculation times believe that they are experiencing PE because they think that they should be lasting much longer or that they are not satisfying their sexual partner.
 It is important for men and their partners to understand that normal ejaculation times during intercourse are 5-7 minutes.